pygame-community/pygame-ce/docs/reST/ref/mixer.rst

    playback.
 The buffer size must be a power of two (if not it is rounded up to the next nearest power of 2).

+   The devicename parameter is the name of sound device to open for audio playback.
+Allowed device names will vary based on the host system.
+   If left as ``None`` then a sensible default will be chosen for you.

    Some platforms require the :mod:`pygame.mixer` module to be initialized after the display modules have initialized.
 The top level ``pygame.init()`` takes care of this automatically, but cannot pass any arguments to the mixer